 RIGGING: Personal Flotation Devices (PFDs) must be worn at all times while on the dock.
 Rigging is best done with two people, and should take between 10 and 15 minutes.
-Learn the "function, not the form," since the basics you take away from here will apply to every other type of boat you will sail.
+Learn the "function, not a sequence of steps" since the basics you take away from here will apply to every other type of boat you will sail.
 The sequence that is laid out in this manual will ensure that the boat and sails are properly cared for.
 While rigging, make sure that the boat and its equipment are in safe working order.
-Keep an eye out for any damage or potential problems.
-For example, look for a missing split ring on the turnbuckles at the base of the shrouds (a missing split ring is all it takes for the mast to come crashing down).
+The rigging sequence encouraged at the UCLA MAC is to start at the stern of the boat and rig forwards.
+Alternately we derig from the bow of the boat and move aft.

-1. Take the sails out of the bag and place them directly onto the boat.
-Hang the sail bag on the sail rack or sail line at the Noth-eastern end of the dock.
+1. Take the mainsail out of the bag and place it directly onto the boat.
+Hang the sail bag on the railing at the Northeastern end of the dock.
 Never place sails on the dock as the rough surface will damage them.

 2. Step into the boat carefully and move aft.
 Reach over the stern and turn the drain plug in a clockwise fashion.

 NB: If you do not secure the drain plug, the hull of your boat will fill with a copious amount of water.
 A hull full of water will not only be difficult to maneuver, but almost impossible to remove from the water without damaging the boat.